ssaippi/ssaippi.github.io/tldr.md

 Email: ssaippiapi@gmail.com

 13. Consent
-By using TLDR • Yap Assistant, you consent to the terms outlined in this Privacy Policy.
+By using TLDR • Yap Translator, you consent to the terms outlined in this Privacy Policy.